 Home ownership costs: such as unexpected repairs.
 Always keep some savings aside as an emergency fund

 Living expenses - It's wise to keep three to six months’ worth of everyday household bills and mortgage payments in an emergency savings account in case of a sudden change in circumstances

-You can find 90% remortgage deals, which means that you could remortgage when you have 10% equity in your property.
+You can find 90% remortgage deals, so you could remortgage when you have 10% equity in your property.